evansianipar06/Booking-Hotel/README.md

 # Booking-Hotel-SOA-Project-Web-Services
-This is one of the projects in the Distributed Application Development course which applies SOA concepts to applications.
+This is one of the projects in the Distributed Application Development course that applies SOA concepts to application.

 ### How to use :